Third Coast Percussion + Glenn Kotche

 While touring with the band Wilco, drummer and composer Glenn Kotche made field recordings in cities around the world.
 Everything from the sounds of nature to the industrial noises of modern urban life, such as trucks and jackhammers, found their way on to his recorder.
 Now Kotche has composed Wild Sound for the groundbreaking ensemble Third Coast Percussion.
 Incorporating the raw recordings he collected during his travels, Kotche explodes the distinctions between music and noise, instrument and everyday object, and performance and daily life.

-As part of the live performance of Wild Sound, the members of Third Coast Percussion not only use traditional percussion instruments such as drum sets and marimbas, but they also build unique musical instruments onstage, then perform with them, and eventually dismantle them.
-The instruments were conceived by Kotche and designed and built by faculty members and students at the University of Notre Dame’s School of Engineering.
+As part of the live performance of Wild Sound, the members of Third Coast Percussion build and perform on unique musical instruments conceived by Kotche and designed and originally built by faculty members and students at the University of Notre Dame’s School of Engineering.
 The sounds of the construction and deconstruction of the instruments themselves become part of the work.

 Hailed as “vibrant” and “superb” by The New Yorker and “brilliant” by The Independent, Third Coast Percussion expands the sonic possibilities of percussion.
 Glenn Kotche has been lauded for his “unfailing taste, technique, and discipline” by the Chicago Tribune.